Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 For it gradually sinks in, that the whole “Half-Blood Prince” subplot of the book bearing his name, from where we are standing, turns out to have been completely pointless!

-It served absolutely no purpose to the story, as the story was presented in book 6.
+It served absolutely no purpose to the story, as the story is presented in book 6.
 None.
 At all.

 Not the Potions book, itself, mind you.
 It was absolutely crucial to the plot that Harry have access to the book.
 Without the information in that book he would not have been able to complete the task that Albus set him, and he and his friends would probably not have come out of that year intact.